morrownr/8821cu/README.md

 https://github.com/morrownr/USB-WiFi

-Question: What interface combination does this driver support?
+Question: What interface combinations does this driver support?

 Answer: None.
 Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
 If you need support for interface combinations,